jules - Fotolia

 How storage migrations be managed in private cloud?

-As instances are created or destroyed, new applications can be provisioned from new storage capacity.
+As instances are created or destroyed, applications can be provisioned from storage capacity.
 That leaves the migration of existing instances to take care of.
 These may have to be migrated offline or through some sort of snapshot process.
-Either way, the introduction of a new storage platform needs to be implemented with a minimal impact to service.
+Either way, the introduction of a storage platform needs to be implemented with a minimal impact to service.

 It’s worth noting that most of the above issues haven’t been fully resolved.
 As a result, an entire storage platform may be presented to a cloud solution, for example, rather than shared with other users because the required security controls don’t exist.
 This may be practical in large environments, but could cause issues for smaller IT organisations.